tvtaerum/cGANs_housekeeping/README.md

 ### Deliverables:
   1.  description of issues identified and resolved within specified limitations
   2.  code fragments illustrating the core of how the issue was resolved
-  3. Python programs to prepare images for selection and training
+  3.  a Python program to prepare images for selection and training
   4.  a cGan Python program with embedding
   5.  a Python program which vectorizes image generated with embedding